 Days 21-28(If all is going well): Alternating days of 'Chicken & Tripe' and 'Lamb and Chicken' or Turkey if lower fat options are needed.

-If all is going well at the end of Wk 4, we suggest all the above proteins can be fed each week, adding 1 or 2 new ones also depending on how well your dog is doing, so they can have Chicken, Tripe, Oily Fish, Beef, Lamb/Turkey, each on different days, with 1 or 2 days a week having a new protein.
+If all is going well at the end of Wk 4, we suggest all the above proteins can be fed each week, adding 1 or 2 new ones also depending on how well your dog is doing, so they can have Chicken, Tripe, Oily Fish, Beef, Lamb/Turkey, with 1 or 2 new proteins added a week.

 We recommend a minimum or 4-5 different proteins be fed over the course of a week for optimum nutritional coverage.